willy-progr/pharmacy_website/README.md

 # medicine_guide
-This is a complete medicine inventory management system.
+this is a pharmacy management website